sqlitecloud/docs/src/pages/docs/commands/unlisten.md

 ---
 title: UNLISTEN
-description: The UNLISTEN command is used to stop receiving notification about a particular channel/table.
-In case of TABLE the channel_name can be *, that means that you'll stop receiving notification from all the tables inside the current database.
+description: The UNLISTEN command is used to stop receiving notifications about a particular channel/table
 ---

 ## Syntax